daotq2000/seo/content/introduce-seo-basic/introduction-to-google-analytics-google-search-console/_index.md

 ---
 title : "4.
-Learn the basics of GA4, Google Analytics, and Google Search Console"
+Learn Basics of Google Analytics, and Google Search Console"
 description: "Learn the basics of GA4, Google Analytics, and Google Search Console.
 Understand essential metrics to optimize your website’s performance using Google Analytics 4." date : "`r Sys.Date()`" weight : 4